AnkitBaliyan1/NLP_Twiter_disaster_detection_and_monitoring/README.md

   4. Support Vector Machine from Naivee Bayes
   5. MultinomialBL

+Not only multiple models were tested, but multiple freature extraction and feature reduction techniques were also considere.

+Feature extraction techniques:
+  1. CountVectorizer,
+  2. TfidfVectorizer

+Feature Reduction techniques:
+  1.PCA or Principal component analysis,
+  2. SVD or Singular Value Decomposition

-The final model (Logistic Regression) able to achieve the f-score of over 0.79.
+The final model (Logistic Regression) able to achieve the f-score of over 0.79 with TF-IDF feature extraction technique.